Lake Village Museum

 George & Pilgrim

-Partly 15th-century inn with one of the town's most convincingly historic interiors, timbers, flagstones and all.
-There's a wide choice...
+Partly 15th-century inn with one of the town's most authentically historic interiors – timbers, flagstones and all.
+It also serves...

 Glastonbury Abbey information

-In the 12th century, monks supposedly uncovered a tomb in the abbey grounds inscribed Hic iacet sepultus inclitus rex arturius in insula avalonia , or 'Here lies buried the renowned King Arthur in the Isle of Avalon'.
-Inside the tomb were two entwined skeletons, supposedly those of Arthur and his wife Guinevere; the bones were reburied beneath the altar in 1278, but were lost following the abbey's destruction.
+The abbey even has an Arthurian connection.
+In the 12th century, monks supposedly uncovered a tomb in the abbey grounds inscribed Hic iacet sepultus inclitus rex arturius in insula avalonia, or 'Here lies buried the renowned King Arthur in the Isle of Avalon'.
+Inside the tomb were two entwined skeletons, purportedly those of Arthur and his wife Guinevere.
+The bones were reburied beneath the altar in 1278, but were lost following the abbey's destruction.